White-Lucifer-002/image-filter-app/README.md

 -- Android Studio is used to build the image-filter-app

--- While the actual working(Image processing) of the app is handled by Flask backend with the help of cv2 library
+-- While the actual working(Image processing) of the app is handled by Flask backend with the help of cv2 library.

+-- Updates are being developed